JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 Note that appending `# hide` to every line in an `@example` block will result in the block being hidden in the rendered document.
 The results block will still be rendered though.
+`@setup` blocks are a convenient shorthand for hiding an entire block, including the output.

 **`STDOUT` and `STDERR`**